132nd-etcher/REDFROST4/README.md

 TACON BEAST MISTY AKULA with JTAC BRUTAL on primary frequency at all times.

-In case VIKING cannot be contacted all flights are to contact DARKSTAR 237.000.
+In case BRUTAL cannot be contacted all flights are to contact DARKSTAR 237.000.

 ### Contact point